'The Kashmir Files' depicts true history of valley: Gadkari | Entertainment

 Union Minister Nitin Gadkari on Tuesday said 'The Kashmir Files' has brought out the true history of the valley and the film will be remembered for long.

-Speaking on the occasion, Gadkari, the Union Minister for Road Transport and Highways, said the history of Kashmiri Pandits have a great background.
+Speaking on the occasion, Gadkari, the Union Minister for Road Transport and Highways, said the history of Kashmiri Pandits have a great and rich history.

 ''It is true that Kashmiri Pandits were harassed and forced to move out (of the valley).
 Vivek Agnihotri has rightly portrayed the plight of Kashmiri Pandits.
 I thank him for revisiting the history,'' Gadkari said.